Life imprisonment: United States

-Graham's case was presented to the United States Supreme Court, with the question of whether juveniles should receive life without the possibility of parole in non-homicide cases.
+Graham's case was presented to the Supreme Court of the United States, with the question of whether juveniles should receive life without the possibility of parole in non-homicide cases.
 The Justices eventually ruled that such a sentence violated the juvenile's 8th Amendment rights, protecting them from punishments that are disproportionate to the crime committed, resulting in the abolition of life sentences without the possibility of parole in non-homicide cases for juveniles.

-In 2012 the Supreme Court ruled in the case of Miller v.
+In 2012, the Supreme Court ruled in the case of Miller v.
 Alabama in a 5–4 decision and with the majority opinion written by Associate Justice Elena Kagan that mandatory sentences of life in prison without parole for juvenile offenders are unconstitutional.
 The majority opinion stated that barring a judge from considering mitigating factors and other information, such as age, maturity, and family and home environment violated the Eighth Amendment ban on cruel and unusual punishment.
 Sentences of life in prison without parole can still be given to juveniles for aggravated first-degree murder, as long as the judge considers the circumstances of the case.

 In 2016 the Supreme Court ruled in the case of Montgomery v.
 Louisiana that the rulings imposed by Miller v.
+Alabama were to apply retroactively, causing a substantial amount of appeals to decade-old sentences for then-juvenile offenders.

-Alabama were to apply retroactively.
-In 2022, the Supreme Court ruled in Jones v.
-Mississippi that judges do not need to find a minor to be "permanently incorrigible" prior to handing them a sentence of life sentence without parole.
+In 2021, the Supreme Court ruled in Jones v.
+Mississippi that sentencers are not required to make a separate finding of the defendant to be "permanently incorrigible" prior to sentencing a juvenile to life without parole.